SpivEgin/devenv/source/django-jet/README.rst

 .. note:: Dashboard is located into a separate application.
 So after a typical JET installation it won't be active.
           To enable dashboard application follow these steps:

-* Add 'jet.dashboard' application to the INSTALLED_APPS setting of your The Legion Market project settings.py file (note it should be before 'jet'):
+* Add 'jet.dashboard' application to the INSTALLED_APPS setting of your TLM project settings.py file (note it should be before 'jet'):

 .. code:: python